drzax/lauraelvery.com/site/content/_index.md

 bio:
   image: /images/small/laura-riverbend.jpeg
   text: >-
-    Laura Elvery's work has been published in _Meanjin_, _Overland_, _The Big Issue_ Fiction Edition and _Griffith Review_.
-She has won the Josephine Ulrick Prize for Literature, the Margaret River Short Story Competition, the Neilma Sidney Short Story Prize and the Fair Australia Prize for Fiction.

-    Laura has a PhD in Creative Writing and Literary Studies from QUT.
-She also has two small children.
-She lives in Brisbane.
+    My work has been published in _Meanjin_, _Overland_, _Kill Your Darlings_,
+    _The Big Issue_ Fiction Edition and _Griffith Review_.
+I've won the
+    Josephine Ulrick Prize for Literature, the Margaret River Short Story Competition, the Neilma Sidney Short Story Prize and the Fair Australia Prize for Fiction.
+I have a PhD in Creative Writing and Literary Studies from QUT.

+    I live in Brisbane with my husband, daughter and son.
+My next book will be out in 2020 with UQP.
   title: About Laura
 ---
-Laura's short story 'Fruit Flies' was named runner-up in the 2019 _Overland_ Victoria University Short Story [Prize](https://overland.org.au/2019/08/final-results-of-the-2019-vu-short-story-prize/).
+My short story 'Fruit Flies' was named runner-up in the 2019 _Overland_ Victoria University Short Story [Prize](https://overland.org.au/2019/08/final-results-of-the-2019-vu-short-story-prize/).